dwallet-labs/dwallet-network/crates/ika-move-packages/docs/ika_system/validator_set.md

 ## Function `request_add_stake`

 Called by <code>ika_system</code>, to add a new stake to the validator.
-This request is added to the validator's staking pool's pending stake entries, processed at the end of the epoch.
+This request is added to the validator's validator's pending stake entries, processed at the end of the epoch.
 Aborts in case the staking amount is smaller than MIN_STAKING_THRESHOLD